SEDISH/mysql/README.md

 # mysql
-Docker container for MySQL database
+Docker container for MySQL database.

+This relational database used by OpenMRS.